haskell-game/brainstorming/graphics-api-proposal.md

 One might object to hardcoding the blend function.
 With some extra complexity and a little more junk in the abstraction (due to the implementation), we could probably make it more general.
-We should strongly consider this.
+We should strongly consider this generalization.
 This is only a first proposal.

 Most of the API falls out of these denotations. `Color` are `Image` are both instances of `Monoid`.
 Affine transformations can be applied